AnthonyBloomer/tmdbv3api/README.rst

 |Build Status| |codecov|

 A lightweight Python wrapper for The Movie Database (TMDb) API.
-This library allows users to interact with the API and retrieve data on movies, TV shows and actors.
+This library allows users to easily interact with the TMDb API and retrieve data on movies, TV shows and actors.

 Register an account: https://www.themoviedb.org/account/signup